 It was funny how the horror films this summer were straight out of his own playbook.
 He hoped that wasn’t an omen.

 That night he dug out his Dungeons & Dragons material.
 He had agreed to run a campaign for the Grinnell gaming club in September, and it had to be beginners level.
 He grabbed the essentials from his box — the Player’s Handbook, Dungeon Master’s Guide, Monster Manual — and then surveyed his collection of adventure modules.
 The Keep on the Borderlands.
 Negative.
 Everyone knew that one.
 The Village of Hommlet.
 Great setting, but he could never come up with a good plot for it.
 The Lost City.
 Loads of memories there.
 He opened it, and those memories poured out.
-He, Lucas, and Dustin fighting for their characters’ lives, shouting over each other, as Mike assumed the role of the Zargonite priest, casting an earthquake spell that brought the underground city crashing down on them.
-Lucas’s character had died.
+He, Lucas, and Dustin fighting for their characters’ lives, shouting over each other, as Mike assumed the role of the Zargonite priest, casting a flame strike that killed Lucas’s character.
 It was classic Mike Wheeler dungeon-mastering, and a grand adventure that lasted two days.
 They had slept over Dustin’s house for the week-end.

 Will realized his eyes were wet.
 Thoughts of Mike always caught him off guard.

 He closed The Lost City and got hold of himself.
 He needed a virgin module, something he’d never got around to using.
 He pulled out The Secret of Bone Hill.
 That one might do.
 It had a cover art piece portraying a lady-wizard blasting a skeletal creature.
 Like Eleven —

 He heard a noise to his right and looked up.
 It sounded like something had the window.
 He got up and went to it, feeling watched all of a sudden.
 He tried looking out the glass, but the bedroom light made that hard.
 He killed the light.

 Someone was right outside, staring in.